Digital Marketing in 2016 – what does the year ahead hold for digital media?

 4 – VIRTUAL REALITY

-With Oculus Virtual Reality going live this year, it’s a certainty that a key aspect of digital evolution in 2016 will be virtual realit (usually referred to by those in the know as ‘VR’)
+With Oculus Virtual Reality going live this year, it’s a certainty that a key aspect of digital evolution in 2016 will be virtual reality (usually referred to by those in the know as ‘VR’) and things like BPI Digital Media Group services.

 Facebook paid a cool $2 billion to buy the fledgling Oculus technology.
 The compan produces a VR headset which allows wearers to immerse themselves in a 360 degree experience whether it be as part of a computer game, a video or some CGI such as architect plans of a new development.